-Dignitas personae (On Certain Bioethical Questions) 2008, Congregation for the Doctrine of the Faith
+Dignitas Personae (On Certain Bioethical Questions) 2008, Congregation for the Doctrine of the Faith

-Released by the Congregation for the Doctrine of the Faith, this document grapples with a number of bioethical questions raised in response to modern technological advancements in the field of human fertility and infertility.
+Released by the Congregation for the Doctrine of the Faith, this document grapples with a number of bio-ethical questions raised in response to modern technological advancements in the field of human fertility and infertility.
 Using the principles of Catholic moral teaching, the document brings clarity and truth to the debates surrounding both procreation and genetic manipulation.

-Donum vitae (Instruction on Respect for Human Life) 1987, Congregation for the Doctrine of the Faith
+Donum Vitae (Instruction on Respect for Human Life) 1987, Congregation for the Doctrine of the Faith

-Published by the Congregation for the Doctrine of the Faith, this text is the predecessor to the above document, Dignitas personae.
-Written in the midst of significant medical innovation on assisted reproductive technology, this document defends the gift and dignity of human life (particularly in its earliest stages), against the onset of intrusive and immoral scientific innovation.
+This text is the predecessor to the above document, Dignitas personae.
+Written in the midst of significant medical innovation on assisted reproductive technology, Donum vitae defends the gift and dignity of human life (particularly in its earliest stages), against the onset of intrusive and immoral scientific innovation.

-Life-Giving Love in an Age of Technology 2009, U.S. Conference of Catholic Bishops
+Life-Giving Love in an Age of Technology, 2009, U.S. Conference of Catholic Bishops

 Resources for Catholic Couples

 - Diamond, Eugene F. A Catholic Guide to Medical Ethics: Catholic Principles in Clinical Practice.
-Palos Park, Il.: The Linacre Institute, 2001.
+Palos Park, IL: The Linacre Institute, 2001.

 - Evans, Debra.
 Without Moral Limits: Women, Reproduction, and Medical Technology.
-Wheaton, Il.: Crossway Books, 2000.
+Wheaton, IL: Crossway Books, 2000.

 - Flowers, Lois.
 Infertility: Finding God’s Peace in the Journey.
-Eugene, Or.: Harvest House Publishers, 2003.
+Eugene, OR: Harvest House Publishers, 2003.

 - Guarendi, Ray.
-Cincinnati, Oh.: Servant Books/ St. Anthony Messenger Press, 2009.
+Adoption, Choosing It, Living It, Loving It.
+Cincinnati, OH.: Servant Books/ St. Anthony Messenger Press, 2009.

-- Lund-Molfese, Nicholas C., and Michael L. Kelly (Eds.).
+- Lund-Molfese, Nicholas C. and Michael L. Kelly (Eds.).
 Human Dignity and Reproductive Technology.
 New York, NY: University Press of America, 2003.

 - May, William E. Catholic Bioethics and the Gift of Human Life (2nd Edition).
 Huntington, IN: Our Sunday Visitor Books, 2008.